-15 FREE ways to relax, feel good & look after yourself during lockdown
+18 FREE ways to relax, feel good & look after yourself during lockdown (and beyond)

 There's no doubt about it – these are trying times.
-As we're all having to adapt to a new lifestyle, you may find it a struggle to keep on top of your wellbeing, so I'd like to share a few perks that I've discovered.
-I’m not a doctor or a guru, just a lady who learnt to appreciate life's simple pleasures, which we can easily forget.
+As we're all having to adapt, you may find it a struggle to keep on top of your wellbeing, so I'd like to share a few perks that I've discovered.
+I’m not a doctor or a guru (although you could vouch I'm a MoneySaving guru), just a lady who learnt to appreciate life's simple pleasures, which we can easily forget.
 Here are some of the ways I look after me for free...

 In this blog I explore: